spear97/Py3D-World/README.md

 ## Camera

+The `Camera` class is responsible for handling camera movement, rotation, and generating view and projection matrices.
+Here's a summary of its key components and functionality:

+- **Initialization:** The constructor initializes the camera with a reference to the application (app), an initial position, yaw, and pitch.
+It also sets up initial vectors representing camera orientation.

+- **View and Projection Matrices:** The class maintains view and projection matrices, which are calculated during initialization and updated based on camera movement and rotation.

+- **Mouse Input Handling:** The rotate method handles the camera's rotation based on mouse movement.
+It adjusts yaw and pitch angles and ensures that the pitch stays within reasonable bounds.

+- **Camera Vectors Update:** The update_camera_vectors method updates the camera's orientation vectors (forward, right, up) based on the current yaw and pitch angles.

+- **Update Method:** The update method is intended to be called in the game loop.
+It updates the camera's position, handles user input for movement and rotation, and recalculates the view matrix to reflect the updated camera orientation.

+- **Camera Movement:** The move method processes key inputs for camera movement, adjusting the camera's position based on the pressed keys.

+- **View and Projection Matrix Generation:** The get_view_matrix and get_projection_matrix methods compute the view and projection matrices, respectively, using the camera's position, orientation, and specified parameters (e.g., field of view, near, and far planes).

+- **Camera Movement Speed and Sensitivity:** The camera movement speed (SPEED) and mouse sensitivity (SENSITIVITY) are constants defined outside the class.

 ## ShaderProgram

 The `ShaderProgram` class is responsible for managing and loading shader programs in a graphics application.
 Here's a summary of its key features: